SUNY Downstate Medical Center

 Ad hoc member of multiple NIH study sections.

-- Silva, L., Black, R., Michaelides, M., Hurd, Y. L., Dow-Edwards, D. (2016).
+- Silva, L., Black, R., Michaelides, M., Hurd, Y. L., and Dow-Edwards, D. (2016).
 Sex and age specific effects of delta-9-tetrahydrocannabinol during the periadolescent period in the rat: The unique susceptibility of the prepubescent animal.
 Neurotoxicol.
-Teratol., in press.
+Teratol.
+58, 88-100.

 - Dow-Edwards, D., Frank, A., Wade, D., Weedon, J., and Izenwasser, S. (2016).
 Sexually-dimorphic alterations in cannabinoid receptor density depend upon prenatal/early postnatal history.
 Neurotoxicol.
 Teratol.
 58, 31-39.